rohaanzuberi/Strategic_Thinking/Thinking_Like_An_Analyst_Course.md

 ### Collect & prepare the data

+- Strong Data Quality = Strong Analysis
+- Combination of quality assurance, data profiling, feature engineering, and ETL activities

+Creates a strong foundation for analysis on clean, high-quality data

+> **KEY QUESTIONS**:
+>
+> - Where is my data stored, and how can I access it?
+> - Are there quality issues that need to be fixed?
+> - Will I need to model or transform the data before analysis?

 ### Understand the data

+- It is essential to understand the data before starting analysis
+- Have crystal-clear understanding of the scope, granularity and composition of the source data
+- Check if analysis requires some level of industry knowledge or domain expertise

+This process will help in working efficiently and ensuring that the exact data needed to support analysis is available

+> **KEY QUESTIONS**:
+> - What exactly does each record represent?
+> - Which fields are most relevant to the analysis?
+> - Are there important nuances or industry-specific metrics?

 ### Analyze & visualize the data

 ### Develop data-driven insights